GitHub Actions for Rust

 In order to make a decent CI workflow for a Rust project there are few things you might want to do:

-2. Install the toolchain needed (stable, nightly or some specific version, and maybe a MSRV version too)
+stable,nightlyor some specific version, and maybe a MSRV version too) - Run the

 At first, I found myself copying all the same scripts from Azure Pipelines configurations, but then I thought that it would be great to share them somehow between my projects, got carried away a little and now I’m excited to present GitHub Actions for Rust — basic blocks to build a CI workflows for Rust projects without worries.